 4. JMeter generates the load on the server and also comes with an agent that can be run on the server machine for the collection of server performance metrics.

-JMeter consists of many listeners which provide useful information like response time of each request, the number of the requests being processed, response data, throughput, error percentage, etc. but actually there is a strong need to know the utilization of server system resource, like CPU/Memory utilization.
-If JMeter tests are run against software running on a computer or server, the chances are that the user will manually match the JMeter results with a statistics of CPU or Memory Usage from the server.
+JMeter consists of many listeners which provide useful information like response time of each request, the number of the requests being processed, response data, throughput, error percentage, etc. but actually there is a strong need to know the utilization of server system resources, like CPU/Memory utilization.
+If JMeter tests are run against software running on a computer or server, the chances are that the user will manually match the JMeter results with statistics of CPU or Memory Usage from the server.
 This process can be made a lot easier by using ‘PerfMon Metrics Collector’ that is basically a listener.

 Below is the graphical view of server resource utilization parameters.

 There is a plugin called ‘PerfMon’ available in JMeter Plugins which provides a way to collect the performance metrics of your server’s health.
-The ServerAgent is available for collecting the server performance metrics, and one JMeter plugin that provides us a visual report of the same.
-The ServerAgent by default opens the port 4444 and starts a thread to listen to all the data present on the server machine.
+The ServerAgent is available for collecting the server performance metrics, and one JMeter plugin that provides us with a visual report of the same.
+The ServerAgent by default opens port 4444 and starts a thread to listen to all the data present on the server machine.
 It also allows the external system to read the listener data and the JMeter plugin ‘jp@gc – PerfMon Metrics Collector’ can listen to the ServerAgent on the server.
-User can start the PerfMon Agent by opening the ‘startAgent.bat’ file and the user is supposed to run this on all servers from where he/she is interested to collect the data.
+Users can start the PerfMon Agent by opening the ‘startAgent.bat’ file and the user is supposed to run this on all servers from where he/she is interested to collect the data.
 As the PerfMon Agent runs, the user is allowed to collect the data using the PerfMon Metrics Collector plugin.
 Moving further, to create the lines on the graph ‘Add Row’ can be used using a row per metric.
 ‘Row’ tab can be used by the user to filter the collected data if he/she just wants to see the CPU data on its own.

 The available PerfMon metrics include: